mawrkus/pull-request-review-guide/README.md

 Don't assume that the author knows exactly what you are talking about.
 To support your comment/suggestion, add:

-- a code sample,
+- a code sample
-- a link to relevant documentation,
+- a link to relevant documentation
-- a link to a previous review,
+- a link to a previous review
-- a link to a blog post on the topic,
+- a link to a blog post on the topic
 - a link to a GitHub repository.

 Sharing some references can also benefit the other reviewers.